-Trout tray bake with new potatoes, radish and watercress pesto; put everything in one tray and let the oven do the work before topping with a peppery watercress pesto.
+Trout tray bake with new potatoes, asparagus and radish; put everything in one tray and let the oven do the work

 The food stuff I hate the most in the world is a boiled new potato with papery skin.
 I know, it’s an utter crime to springtime, but I just can’t.
 It’s most definitely a textural thing, as I often compare the skin of a new potato to clingfilm.
 I thought I’d grow out of this childhood aversion, having adjusted my tastebuds to broccoli and fishy fish like sardines after all, but I’m still waiting.

 It’s with great confusion to me then, that roasted new potatoes, are in fact one of the best things to eat.
 I find it an incredible science that just changing the cooking method, can dramatically change an ingredient.
 Out with the papery clingfilm skins, and in with the olive oil coated crispy skins, much better.

 To celebrate the joy of roasted new potatoes I made this tray bake, and added radishes and a little asparagus before topping with trout.
 Admittedly I could have put more asparagus in, so please do.
 I love a tray bake for a simple supper because the oven does all the work for you, and there’s very little washing up!
 The only thing you need to pay attention to, is that the various aspects require a slightly different cooking time, so will need to go into the pan at various intervals throughout the cooking time.

 Serve with a sauce such as herbed mayo or a fresh green herb pesto.

 - 200g radishes, large ones split in half

 - A handful of asparagus spears or green beans